oliversun9/road-to-glory-leetcode/README.md

 * P64.
 Minimum Path Sum - My DP problem of the day, but unfortunately greedy doesn't solve it.
 July 26, 21
 * P66.
 Plus One.
 A smarter solution only adds 0 at the end when necessary.
 Aug 10, 21
 * P73.
 Set Matrix Zeroes.
 The constant space solution not too hard to come up with, but took me a little while, probably more than ten minutes.
 I should've done it faster.
 Aug 6, 21
+* P74.
+Search a 2D Matrix.
+Aug 11, 21
 * P75.
 Sort Colors - I used the four-subarrays method.
 July 29, 21
 * P91.
 Decode Ways - Essentially fibonacci number with checks.
 July 27, 21
+* P105.
+Construct Binary Tree from Preorder and Inorder Traversal.
+I did it the straightforward way (so sad), splitting the inorder array.
+A much superior solution keeps track of the stopping value and runs in constant space.
+The solutio using stack is also smart.
+Aug 11, 21
 * P106.
 Construct Binary Tree from Inorder and Postorder Traversal - My solution perfomed a search in each iteration but then i learned from other solutions that store the results in a map is a better idea. - July 29, 21
 * P108.
 Convert Sorted Array to Binary Search Tree - not difficult.
 July 28, 21
 * P111.
 Minimum Depth of Binary Tree - I used recursion (DFS), and also BFS to see if it's faster.
 My BFS solution was only slightly faster than my recursion solution.
 (220ms and 224ms) July 25, 21